 Please note that all Laughtears.com events are listed on the calendar on our website http://www.laughtears.com/ - The calendar on the opening page is the best source for the most updated information.

-PLEASE NOTE that DOCUMENTAL meets regularly at Unurban on second Mondays 6-10pm.
-Free street parking across the street behind the bank.
+DOCUMENTAL meets regularly at Unurban on second Mondays 6-10pm.
+Free street parking across the street behind US Bank, not Chase Bank.

 for immediate release contact: Gerry Fialka 310-306-7330 firstname.lastname@example.org

 DOCUMENTAL shows films at the Unurban Coffeehouse, 3301 Pico Blvd, Santa Monica, CA, 90404, 310-315-0056, free admission from 6-10pm.
 Info: 310-306-7330 Laughtears.com

 March 10, MON - Connected: An Autoblogography About Love, Death, & Technology (2011, 82m) at 6pm With wonderful heart and an impressive sense of scale, Tiffany Shlain's vibrant and insightful documentary, Connected, explores the visible and invisible connections linking major issues of our time-the environment, consumption, population growth, technology, human rights, the global economy-while searching for her place in the world during a transformative time in her life.
 She artfully employs a splendidly imaginative combination of animation and archival footage.
 Plus The Tribe (2006), an exploration of American Jewish identity through the history of the Barbie doll, and Life, Liberty and the Pursuit of Happiness (2003), about reproductive rights in America.
 8pm - Sneak preview - Test screening of new political health film.